 The Environmental Protection Agency concluded that the average U.S. home releases 22,000 pounds of toxic carbon dioxide into the atmosphere each year.
 To combat this statistic, many builders choose to build with SIPs because each facet of the manufacturing process is clean and will not disrupt the environment:

 - SIP construction materials (including the adhesive) contain virtually no volatile organic compounds or VOCs.

 - EPS rigid foam insulation uses a non-CFC blowing agent that dissipates shortly after production.

 - OSB meets the world’s leading formaldehyde emissions standards.

 - Zinc borate-treated OSB reduces the exposure of wood products to fungus.

-In utilizing SIPs, builders can feel proud that they’re doing their part to better the environment through reduced energy demand, while simultaneously ensuring healthy homes for families, young and old.
+In utilizing SIPs, designers, builders and owners can feel proud that they’re doing their part to better the environment through reduced energy demand, while simultaneously ensuring healthy homes for families, young and old.